EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 * Contains objects that are newly created and are expected to have a short lifespan
 * Collected frequently with fast, efficient algorithms (e.g., *minor GC*)
 * Designed to be small and thread-local for fast allocation
+* **Uses Reference Counting (RC) only**
+  > Any object forming a cycle in YG will survive more than 3 GC cycles, so it will be promoted to OG where cycles are collected.

 ###### 2. Old Generation (OG)